-Phoenix-area home prices stabilized from August to September, but we?re now seeing some other types of movement in the market.
-A new report from the W. P. Carey School of Business at Arizona State University shows the numbers for Maricopa and Pinal counties, as of September.
+Even though the median Phoenix-area home price shot up by more than a third last year, we can expect area prices to keep soaring in 2013.
+That's according to a new housing report from the W. P. Carey School of Business at Arizona State University, which offers the latest numbers for Maricopa and Pinal counties, as of January.

 Lee McPheters, associate dean of the W. P. Carey School of Business, will moderate the fifth annual Global Links Business Outlook Luncheon on Friday, May 14, at the Ritz Carlton Hotel, 2401 E. Camelback Road.

 A top Arizona State University health management expert is among those providing feedback to the White House on health care reform.
 Marjorie Baldwin, director of the School of Health Management and Policy at the W. P. Carey School of Business, has been participating with other health care experts in conference calls held by the official White House Health Reform Task Force.

 One of the top business schools in the nation will have a new dean at the helm, starting tomorrow.
 Current Executive Dean Amy Hillman -- a world-renowned management expert, popular teacher and noted researcher -- will take over as dean of the W. P. Carey School of Business at Arizona State University, effective March 1.